SinanGabel/Linux-commands/README.md

-# Linux commands & more
+# Bash & Linux commands

 ## Some commands